times-movie-database/Frontend/user-side/README.md

 # The end user side UI with React

-This is for user side user interface for now, will be extended further if needed This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is for user side user interface for now, will be extended further if needed.\ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts